AustralianBioCommons/how-to-doc-guidelines/pages/structure.md

 ---

-## What does the BioCommons template repository look like?
+## Structure of the documentation guidelines template repository

-## How might I use the BioCommons guidelines?
+## Example usage of the guidelines